Kelechi-Okorie/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 File 2-strchr.c - locates a character in a string
-File 3-strspn.c - gets the length of a prefix substring File 4-strpbrk.c - searches a string for a set of bytes
+File 3-strspn.c - gets the length of a prefix substring File 4-strpbrk.c - searches a string for a set of bytes File 5-strstr.c - locates a substring in a string